 Project visual resource impacts consist of widening approximately a 0.5-mile of Hwy.
 67 along its existing alignment and adding an interchange and frontage roads that were not previously present.
 These proposed visual resources would alter the current appearance of the Alternative B corridor.
 As described in Chapter 2 and shown in Figure 15, proposed project visual resources include construction of a new interstate.
 These proposed improvements would result in similar project visual resource impacts as described for the other four action alternatives and the proposed project's scale, form, and materials also would be compatible and coherent with the visual character of the existing environment.
-Project visual resources of Alternative B are expected to be beneficial for viewers to the existing overall visual character of the project area.
+Project visual resources uncommon in the area would not be introduced.
+Based on the factors described above, the project visual resources of Alternative B are expected to be beneficial for viewers to the existing overall visual character of the project area.